Melendeze13/Algorithms-in-C/README.md

 ### Goals

 * Implement search, sort, and special algorithms
-* Create a benchmark suite to comepare algorithm runtimes
+* Create a benchmark suite to compare algorithm runtimes